AVI Staff and Faculty

 Mary Hallway OTR/L, CYT

-received her advanced teacher certification from AVI in 2003 and certification as a Yoga Therapist in 2005.
-She conducts group and individual yoga therapy with individuals with a variety of health conditions and disabilities.
-She has been a staff assistant with the AVI Teacher Training and Therapist Training Program and has consulted with AVI on curriculum planning and development.
+received her Yoga Teacher certification from AVI in 2003 and Yoga Therapist certification in 2005.
+She has thirty-five years of experience specializing in pediatrics in medical, educational and community based settings.
+Mary conducts group and individual yoga therapy with individuals with a variety of health conditions and disabilities.
+She is visiting faculty for the AVI Yoga Therapist Training Program and has consulted with AVI on curriculum planning and development.
 Mary is a licensed occupational therapist and owner of a multidisciplinary pediatric private practice in Southern California.
 She teaches post graduate education courses for therapists nationally and internationally.

 Emily Large, PT, CYT, RYT-500,

-is certified by the American Viniyoga Institute as a Yoga Teacher (2002) and Yoga Therapist (2006).
+is visiting faculty for AVI's Yoga Therapy training program.
+She is certified by the American Viniyoga Institute as a Yoga Teacher (2002) and Yoga Therapist (2006).
 Emily received her Associate of Arts degree from the University of Florida in 1992, her Bachelor of Science degree in Physical Therapy from the University of Central Florida in 1994, and attended Emory University for graduate studies in Neuroscience and Movement Science.
 Emily has practiced physical therapy for 15 years, participated in physical therapy research and provided continuing education for health care professionals.
 She is the founder of Living Large Therapeutics which combines the science of physical therapy with the time-honored practice of yoga.
-Emily is a program assistant in AVI's Foundation for Yoga Therapy program.

 Vijai Sharma, Ph.D, CYT

-is an AVI certified Yoga Teacher and Yoga Therapist.
+is visiting faculty for the AVI Yoga Therapy training program and an AVI certified Yoga Teacher and Yoga Therapist.
 He is a licensed clinical psychologist who specializes in mind-body medicine.
 Over two thousand visitors come to his website www.mindpub.com every day to refer to his 600 + self-help and self-care articles for insights into emotional stressors, positive mental attitudes and positive health behaviors and choices.
 Vijai has developed two exercise DVDs and companion workbooks, “Stretching and Breathing Exercises Adapted for People with Severe COPD,” and “Stretching and Breathing for COPD for All Levels of Fitness.”

 Dona Robinson, E-RYT 500, CYT,

-is Student Advisor for the American Viniyoga Institute.
+is Student Advisor for the American Viniyoga Institute and answers hundreds of daily questions from potential teacher and therapist trainees.
 Dona has a B.S. in Management Information Systems from the University of Illinois.
 She was Director of News for American Quotation Systems and Financial Officer for Water Island.
-She has discovered additional joy as a yoga teacher (10 years) and yoga therapist (3 years).
+She has discovered additional joy as a Yoga teacher and Yoga Therapist .
 You can contact Dona at email@example.com.

-serves as AVI’s Director of Administration and Event Coordinator.
+serves as AVI’s Director of Administration, Event Coordinator, and Administrative Coordinator for the West Coast VFP.
 She schedules conferences, workshops, trainings, and private consultations for Gary Kraftsow and the American Viniyoga Institute.
-Donna is currently a faculty assistant at the Foundations for Yoga Therapy training at MMC.
+Donna is currently a faculty assistant AVI's VFP training.
 Her study of personal transformation began in 2001 and she went on to receive her AVI 500-hr Viniyoga Teaching Certification in 2006 and AVI Yoga Therapist Certification in 2008.
 Donna’s background includes 25 years as assistant to the Vice-President of Environmental Planning at URS Corporation and 10 years of administrative support for Texas health agencies.